-The following are some technologies and innovations that are expected to have an impact on the construction industry—and CURT members – going forward.
+The following are some technologies and innovations that are expected to have an impact on the construction industry—and CURT members—in the future.

 MULE is a lift-assist device specifically built for the handling and placement of construction materials weighing up to 135 pounds at the job site.
 MULE attachments can be designed for virtually any construction application, which makes it extremely versatile for a wide variety of jobs and tasks.
 MULE allows the material to feel weightless to the point of zero gravity, and greatly reduces fatigue and injuries, while also increasing productivity.

-SAM combines a metal robotic arm, a conveyor belt, a mortar mixer and pump, and laser-guidance backed with intelligent programming to lay down bricks far quicker and efficiently than a human being.
+SAM combines a metal robotic arm, a conveyor belt, a mortar mixer and pump, and laser guidance backed with intelligent programming to lay down bricks far quicker and more efficiently than a human being.
 Where a mason is now able to lay approximately 250 bricks per day, SAM can tirelessly drop up to 250 bricks per hour.

-Led by the Construction Industry Institute (CII) and CURT, along with the broad support of industry, Operating System 2.0 (OS2) is transforming the global engineering and construction market in the way facilities are conceived, evaluated, planned, delivered, and operated.
+CURT, along with the broad support of the construction industry, Operating System 2.0 (OS2) is transforming the global engineering and construction market in the way facilities are conceived, evaluated, planned, delivered, and operated.

-Australian-based HammerTech Inc. provides a cloud-based Environmental Health and Safety management platform that gathers EHS processes into a single, easy-to-use platform designed around a company’s specific needs.
-Its solutions are suitable for organizations of all sizes that work within the sectors of general contracting, construction, utilities management, manufacturing, waste management, retail, as well as any other business that seek to manage on-site safety.
+Australian-based HammerTech Global provides a cloud-based Environmental Health and Safety management platform that gathers EHS processes into a single, easy-to-use platform designed around a company’s specific needs.
+Its solutions are suitable for organizations of all sizes that work within the sectors of general contracting, construction, utility management, manufacturing, waste management, retail, as well as any other business that seeks to manage on-site safety.’

 HammerTech’s intuitive platform allows the user to set up a public project site and efficiently share information with stakeholders, including safety bulletins and announcements, weather updates, and links to other relevant information, while also offering version control and updates to users when any of this documentation is changed.
 Other features include incident management, safety walks and observations, plant and equipment management, a site diary, ID card creation, work permit management and meeting management.